Flexible floaters align with the direction of wave propagation: Experiments

-We repeated the experiment for strips of various lengths and for various wave frequencies, and show in Fig.~\ref{FIG5_ExpData_dynamics}(a) the normalized drift velocity $\dot{\xb}_c/(c\epsilon^2)$ as a function of the normalized length $\delta_x = k L_x$.
+We repeated the experiment for strips of various lengths and for various wave frequencies, and show in Fig.~\ref{FIG5_ExpData_MeanTranslation}(a) the drift velocity $\dot{\xb}_c/V_{St}$ normalized by the Stokes drift velocity as a function of the normalized length $\delta_x = k L_x$.
 Each point is calculated as the average over three to ten measurements, with error bars representing the standard deviations.
-Our measurements show a systematic deviation of $10-20\%$ below the material-point Stokes drift prediction $\dot{\xb}_c/(c\epsilon^2) = 1$, consistent with the expected return flow contribution.
-In this figure we also show in dotted line the lower bound of the predicted drift velocity \eqref{eq:xcdot} for a perfectly longitudinal strip, $\dot{\xb}_c/(c\epsilon^2) = (1+\sinc^2 (\delta_x/2))/2$.
+Our measurements show a systematic deviation of $10-20\%$ below the material-point Stokes drift prediction $\dot{\xb}_c/V_{St} = 1$, consistent with the expected return flow contribution.
+In this figure we also show in dotted line the lower bound of the predicted drift velocity \eqref{eq:xcdot} for a perfectly longitudinal strip in infinite water depth, $\dot{\xb}_c/V_{St} = (1+\sinc^2 (\delta_x/2))/2$.
 In the range of strip lengths considered here, $\delta_x = 0.1 - 2$, this correction is less than 15\%, and falls within the uncertainties due to the return flow and possibly to early streaming effects.
-We can conclude that the measured drift velocities, within the experimental precision, are indistinguishable from the simple material-point Stokes drift prediction.
+We can conclude that the measured drift velocities, within the experimental precision, cannot be distinguished from the simple material-point Stokes drift prediction.